Pleio/pleio_official_validator/README.md

 Pleio Official Validator
 ========================
-Mark a user as a validatd official based on their e-mail address domain
+Mark a user as a validated official based on their e-mail address domain

 Features
 --------